 HIV loves to infect with Cd4 positive cells because gp 120 loves to bind with cd4 positive cells.
-The cd4 positive cells in our body are T-helper cells, monocytes, macrophages (activated monocytes in tissue), microglia (macrophages in CNS), Langerhans (dendritic cell under the skin), follicular dendritic cells in the spleen and lymph nodes.
+The cd4-positive cells in our body are T-helper cells, monocytes, macrophages (activated monocytes in tissue), microglia (macrophages in CNS), Langerhans (dendritic cell under the skin), follicular dendritic cells in the spleen and lymph nodes.

 But why these immune cells don’t attack HIV because immune cells are for killing invading particles?

 Good question.
-As every invading virus or particle or germ have target cells they infect.
-The target cells of HIV are CD+ positive T-helper cells while T-helper cells activate the advanced immune system for advanced action to kill the invading pathogen but here the T-helper cells are killed by HIV which then cannot activates the advanced immune system leading to the failure of the human immune system.
+As every invading virus or particle or germ has target cells they infect.
+The target cells of HIV are CD+ positive T-helper cells while T-helper cells activate the advanced immune system for advanced action to kill the invading pathogen but here the T-helper cells are killed by HIV which then cannot activate the advanced immune system leading to the failure of the human immune system.
 At the start, the symptoms are not significantly visible but as the T-helper cells get low and the immune system is weakened then the symptoms start visible.

-SO how does HIV kill t-cells??
+So how does HIV kill T-cells??